We’re now offering in-person tours! Please contact us for details!

 After snack time or lunch, the children read books until everyone is finished eating.
 Then they have Discovery Time in the classroom.
 STEM and creative learning activities will be set up for the children.
 It is a time to explore a variety of areas that are adult-guided, child-centered activities.
 During this time the children will engage with the adults, and other children, in activities that are play-based with an emergent curriculum.
 These areas will include: art, fine motor, building, reading, imaginary play, playdough and science.

-The day ends with circle time where the children and parents sing songs and listen to stories led by Teacher Janice.
+The day ends with circle time where the children and caregivers sing songs and listen to stories led by Teacher Janice.

 crown hill preschoolers